Articles in the New Ulm Journal call attention to the shortage of soccer officials in southern Minnesota:

 Many other articles and web pages highlight the same issue as it applies to a variety of areas and sports.
 Here are links to just a few:

 The widespread shortage of officials for youth and high school sports has received growing media attention in recent years.
-SCMSOA appreciates these efforts to raise awareness of the problem, but it is not news to us.
+SCMSOA appreciates these efforts to raise awareness of the problem.
+However, it is not news to us.
 Recruiting and retaining enough members to fulfill our mission has been a perennial challenge since our association began more than two decades ago.

 There are many good reasons to serve as a referee.
 (See Why be an official?)
 There are also many factors that cause people to leave officiating or avoid becoming referees in the first place.
-Some decisions are beyond our control: individuals move away to pursue education or careers; they get busy with families or jobs; they experience illness, injury, or the effects of aging.
+Some decisions are beyond our control: individuals move away to pursue education or careers; they get busy with families or jobs; they experience serious illnesses or injuries.

 But we can do something about another significant cause of referee attrition: negative behavior by coaches and spectators.
 Many adults serve as positive role models, but some engage in public criticism of officials and a few do so loudly and persistently.
 Their disrespectful conduct undermines match control, tarnishes the image of the game, and leads both current and potential new referees to question whether officiating is worth the hassle.